arei/npmbox/README.md

 ## npmbox news

+UPDATE December 21, 2016: v4.1.0 of npmbox is out.
+  * Support for running npmbox on a top-level local package, e.g.
+    `npmbox path/to/my/package`. **Note:** You cannot be `cd`ed to the directory to box.
+(That is, `npmbox .` won't work.)
+This may be addressed in a future version.

 UPDATE December 20, 2016: v4.0.2 of npmbox is out.
   * Fix a couple issues which could cause npmbox to incorrectly try to use the network.